Hello! I’m a backend developer on the Wadiz Funding Development Team.

 [10:24:19.498][http-bio-8080-exec-7] INFO - ClientConnector.request() | request

-We caught the culprit, but there are still some unanswered questions.
-If network delays caused by reliance on external services were the cause, why didn’t this happen with Redis?
+We caught the culprit, but I still have some questions.
+If network latency caused by reliance on external services was the cause, why didn't it affect Redis?

 Duplicate communications

 (You might be wondering why the table isn’t blocked.
-During the initial normalization process, no separate keys were set on that table, so the table simply acts as a storage layer, saving data as it is received.)
+During the normalization process in the past, no separate keys were set on that table, so the table simply acts as a storage layer, saving data as it is received.)

-Ultimately, The cause of the duplicate saves was.
+Ultimately, the cause of the duplicate saves was unexpected (unforeseen) network delays caused by a part of the logic that was tightly coupled to an external API in a synchronous state.
 I really had to search high and low to find such a simple cause. 😂

 Here's how we improved it!

 There were several options worth trying.
-We could have placed locks on the tables where data is stored, or improved accuracy by implementing a system like Zookeeper.
-Alternatively, we could have added fencing tokens to Redis to perform additional consistency checks.
-We could also have switched to an asynchronous calling method to reduce coupling.
+We could place a lock on the table where data is stored, or improve accuracy by implementing a system like Zookeeper.
+Alternatively, we could add a fencing token to Redis to perform additional consistency checks.
+We could also switch to an asynchronous calling method to reduce coupling.
 To sum it up we tried to improve the system by increasing the lock duration in Redis.

 Fortunately, this feature doesn’t generate excessive traffic.
-We were able to choose to increase the lock time because we determined it wouldn’t cause an overload.
+We were able to choose this option because we determined that increasing the lock time wouldn’t cause an overload.
 As a result, when we recently increased the lock time to the new standard, not a single duplicate occurred.

 In closing

 How did you find the troubleshooting process?
-In an era where there are so many convenient tools available, we found the solution by going back to the basics.
-From the emergence of various technologies to misplaced suspicions and rational decisions, I think we’ve shown you the full range of a developer’s emotions.
+In an era where there are so many convenient tools available, I found the solution by going back to the basics.
+From the emergence of various technologies to misguided suspicions and rational decisions, I think I’ve given you a glimpse into the joys and struggles of a developer’s life.
 Now that a month has passed since I joined the company, I feel a sense of pride knowing that I’ve been able to contribute, even in a small way, to the team and the organization.

-It took some time because I was still unfamiliar with the service architecture, but thanks to my colleagues who worked alongside me, we were able to reach a conclusion.
-Troubleshooting in the real world isn’t much different; in the end, it’s a battle of persistence.
+It took some time because I was still unfamiliar with the service architecture, but thanks to my colleagues who worked with me, we were able to reach a conclusion.
+Troubleshooting in the real world isn’t much different; in the end, a battle of persistence.
 Thank you!

 👉 Want to learn more aboutWadiz Backend Developers and Business Development Team?
 (Read the interview)